It’s been a story since early January and is likely to remain one for some time: coronavirus.

 - Does your market include areas that depend heavily on tourism?
 What impacts are local business and hotels seeing?

 - Scammers often prey on fears during news events with significant uncertainty.
 Look into email phishing and other scams in which scammers pretend to be health officials to extract personal information or spread computer viruses.
+More scam prevention story ideas below.

 - A final question which could require a more significant investment of time and more caveats to answer relates to various types of insurance, from health to travel to event insurance.
 Economic and health disruptions incur costs.
 Who pays?
 Many of these questions are not yet answered.